mannyfin/crypto/README.md

 # crypto

-Applying some ML models to predict bitcoin prices
+Applying some ML models to predict bitcoin prices.
+This is super preliminary stuff.

 Data is taken here: https://www.kaggle.com/mczielinski/bitcoin-historical-data from Zielak.